JosephPB/josephpb.github.io/projects.md

 ## Textual Analysis

-Textual and linguistic data, particularly surrounding political and social debates, contain a wealth of information while being largely underutilisied on a lrge scale.
+Textual and linguistic data, particularly surrounding political and social debates, contain a wealth of information while being largely underutilisied on a large scale.
 Part of the reason for this is the lack of cross-discipline discussions between policy experts wanted insights into the data and technical researchers helping explore and frame new questions and understanding the tools required to ask them.
 As a proof-of-concept we analyse a corpus of UN General Assembly speech transcripts over a 45 year period and use a variety of NLP technicques to probe the data to discover new insights in global political diologue.

+# Qatalog

+Analysing large corpora of text is a burdensome task for humanitarian team with limited time and resources; however, access to a greater amount of timely information is crucial to many UN country teams, crisis response groups and others, in order to understand an evolving landscape.
+In an attempt to systematise the collection of data from across a variety of media sources, including social media, radio and news feeds, UN Global Pulse began developing Qatalog.
+As well as collecting this information, the system uses a variety of NLP processes to analyse and distill the information for easier querying and interpretability by analysts.

+# Healthcare

+The segmentation of medical X-Ray images to identify the bone and soft tissue structures is an important tasks in many image processing tasks, such as scatter correction.
+Indeed, although many Machine Learning models have the potential to automate this task, the amount of high-quality labelled data is often small, especially since medical institutions are often not able to share imagery.
+Given this, we developed an AI solution to this problem that out-performs other off-the-shelf methods like SegNet on small image datasets.
+We present the image pre and post-processing pipeline as well as the network achitecture we designed and tuned.

+## Medical Image Segmentation

+# Ethics

 ## Biases and Harms in AI Systems